-The IFSC is an international non-governmental non-profit organisation whose main objectives are the direction, regulation, promotion, development and furtherance of climbing competitions around the world.
+An international non-governmental and non-profit organisation, the IFSC's main objectives are the direction, regulation, promotion, development, and furtherance of climbing competitions around the world.

 Sport Climbing was officially confirmed as an additional sport in the programme of the Olympic Games Tokyo 2020 during the IOC Session in Rio de Janeiro, August 2016, and was included as a medal sport in the Youth Olympic Games Buenos Aires 2018.

-Sport Climbing is officially confirmed as an additional sport for the Tokyo 2020 Olympic Games by the IOC Session.
-Along with four other sports, including Baseball, Softball, Karate, and Surfing, Sport Climbing is accepted into the program of Tokyo 2020.
-The same year, Sport Climbing is added to the programme of the Buenos Aires 2018 youth Olympic Games
+Sport Climbing was confirmed as an additional sport in the programme of the Olympic Games Tokyo 2020 by the IOC Session, alongside Baseball, Softball, Karate and Surfing.
+Sport Climbing was also added to the programme of the Youth Olympic Games Buenos Aires 2018.

-In September, Sport Climbing was officially proposed as a new sport for the Tokyo 2020 Olympic Games by the Tokyo 2020 Additional Event Programme Panel.
+Sport Climbing was officially proposed as a new sport for the Olympic Games Tokyo 2020, by the Tokyo 2020 Additional Event Programme Panel.

-Sport Climbing was chosen by the IOC as part of the Sports Lab showcasing new sports at the Youth Olympic Games in Nanjing, China.
+Sport Climbing was chosen by the International Olympic Committee (IOC) as part of the Sports Lab, showcasing new sports at the Youth Olympic Games in Nanjing, China.

-Thanks to the shortlist for the 2020 Olympic Games, the IFSC benefited from a major worldwide exposure and gains international support.
+Thanks to the shortlist for the Olympic Games Tokyo 2020, the IFSC benefited from major exposure worldwide, gaining international support.

-On July 4th, 2011 the IOC Executive Board decided to include sport climbing on the short-list (with seven other sports) as a possible new event for the 2020 Olympic Games.
-This was the start of a new millennium for Climbing.
+The IOC Executive Board included Sport Climbing on the shortlist (with seven other sports) as a possible new event for the Olympic Games Tokyo 2020.

-The first IFSC Paraclimbing World Championships were organized within the program of the eleventh World Championships in July 2011.
+The first IFSC Paraclimbing World Championships were organised within the programme of the eleventh Climbing World Championships.
 Climbers with and without a disability were fully involved in the event from the opening ceremony until the closing ceremony.
 Thirty-five athletes (30 men and 5 women) from eleven countries competed.
 The Paraclimbing World Championships now takes place every two years, parallel to the World Championships.

-On February 12th, 2010, the IOC gave definitive recognition to the IFSC, officially welcoming it as part of the Olympic Family.
+On February 12th, 2010, the IOC gave definitive recognition to the IFSC, officially welcoming Sport Climbing as part of the Olympic Family.

-For the first time in 2010, IFSC Paraclimbing Cup series was organized.
-They took place in Ekaterinburg, (RUS), Val Daone (ITA) and Chiba (JPN).
-Thirty-eight climbers (26 men and 12 women) from Belarus, Italy, Japan, Malaysia, Russia, and Spain took part at the competitions.
+The first IFSC Paraclimbing Cup Series was organised, with events in Ekaterinburg, (RUS), Val Daone (ITA) and Chiba (JPN).
+Thirty-eight athletes (26 men and 12 women) from Belarus, Italy, Japan, Malaysia, Russia, and Spain took part at the competitions.

-In 2008, the first IFSC Paraclimbing Cup was organized in Moscow, Russia, within the IFSC Bouldering and Speed World Cup event.
-Athletes with a visual impairment and with a physical disability from Belarus, Italy, Ukraine, and Russia took part in the competitions.
+The first IFSC Paraclimbing Cup was organised in Moscow, Russia, within the IFSC Bouldering and Speed World Cup event.
+Athletes with visual impairments and with physical disabilities from Belarus, Italy, Ukraine, and Russia took part in the competitions.